boylesoftware/thyme/README.md

 Method Name     | Method Return Type | Description
 ----------------|--------------------|------------
-**get**         | void               | Processes an HTTP "GET" request.
+**get**         | void               | <p>Processes an HTTP "GET" request.
 After the method successfully returns, the view associated with the route is sent back to the client in a 200 "OK" HTTP response body.
 This method rarely needs to be implemented, as all the view preparation logic can be defined in the route and view scripts as well as in the `prepareView` controller method (see below).
-If the method is undefined in a controller, "GET" requests are processed without calling the controller.
+If the method is undefined in a controller, "GET" requests are processed without calling the controller.</p>
-**post**        | java.lang.String   | Processes an HTTP "POST" request.
+**post**        | java.lang.String   | <p>Processes an HTTP "POST" request.
 The framework assumes that if the "POST" was processed successfully, the response sent back to the client is a redirect response (the framework sends a 303 "See Other" response).
 The method must return the redirect URI for the response's "Location" header.
-It can be a server-root relative URL starting with a "/" or an absolute URL.

-	The `post` controller method is the only method that allows a user input bean as one of its arguments (see about controller method arguments below).
-If the method needs to perform an in-transaction user input validation and the user input is invalid, the method can return `null` instead of a redirect URL and the framework will re-display the route's view in response (with the HTTP status code 400: "Bad Request").

-	If the method is undefined, any "POST" request to the mapped resource will result in a 405 "Method Not Allowed" response.
+It can be a server-root relative URL starting with a "/" or an absolute URL.</p><p>The `post` controller method is the only method that allows a user input bean as one of its arguments (see about controller method arguments below).
+If the method needs to perform an in-transaction user input validation and the user input is invalid, the method can return `null` instead of a redirect URL and the framework will re-display the route's view in response (with the HTTP status code 400: "Bad Request").</p><p>If the method is undefined, any "POST" request to the mapped resource will result in a 405 "Method Not Allowed" response.</p>

-**delete**      | java.lang.String   | Processes an HTTP "DELETE" request.
+**delete**      | java.lang.String   | <p>Processes an HTTP "DELETE" request.
 As with the `post` method, this method returns a redirect URL upon success, or `null` to re-display the view with a 400 "Bad Request" response.
-Unlike the `post` method, `delete` does not allow a user input bean to be used as an argument.

-	As with `post`, if the method is undefined, any "DELETE" request to the mapped resource will result in a 405 "Method Not Allowed" response.
+Unlike the `post` method, `delete` does not allow a user input bean to be used as an argument.</p><p>As with `post`, if the method is undefined, any "DELETE" request to the mapped resource will result in a 405 "Method Not Allowed" response.</p>

-**prepareView** | void               | Contains additional view preparation logic that could not be expressed in the view script.
+**prepareView** | void               | <p>Contains additional view preparation logic that could not be expressed in the view script.
 The method is called each time before the route's view needs to be sent back to the client (with either 200 or 400 HTTP response).
-If both the view script is defined for the route and the route's controller has a `prepareView` method, the `prepareView` method is called after the view script.
+If both the view script is defined for the route and the route's controller has a `prepareView` method, the `prepareView` method is called after the view script.</p>

 Each method is called inside the request processing JPA transaction and is handled by an asynchronous request processing thread.
 The transaction and the thread are the same one used for the scripts.